philcali/aoc/aoc-notification-infra/README.md

 The `cdk.json` file tells the CDK Toolkit how to execute your app.
 This example relies on maven to do that.

+# Architecture

+The AoC is entirely serverless and utilizes a couple of key value stores.

+- SSM Parameter Store: for encrypted configuration like AoC sessions and notification configuration
+- S3: for maintaining the leaderboard history and logging the captured AoC problem set

+![Advent of Code Notification Architecture][1]

+It is entirely possible to pull down this source to run a local copy of AoC.

+[1]: visuals/images/aoc-notification.png

 # Useful commands

  * `mvn package`     compile and run tests